morrismodel/MER/README.md

 python nonlinearized-dual-ResNet.py 4 2 100
 ```

-The label are "eyeglasses" in CelebA dataset, which can be changed in data_process.py.
+The label now is "eyeglasses" in CelebA dataset, which can be changed in data_process.py.